sansumbrella/Choreograph/README.md

 # Choreograph

-A simple C++11 animation and timing library.
+A simple, modern C++ animation and timing library.
-v0.2.0 development.
-API is stabilizing.
+v0.2.0

 Choreograph is designed to describe motion.
 With it, you compose motion Phrases into Sequences that can be used to animate arbitrary properties on a Timeline.